icantevxn/icantevxn.github.io/README.md

 Run `npm i` at the project root.

 ## Development server
-Run `npm i -g json-server --save`.

 Run `json-server --watch db.json --port 5000` at your project root to run the mock json-server.

+If you get a json-server command not found error, please run `npm i -g json-server --save`.

 If you are in your project root, run `cd src` and then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.